Timeline: Crackdown on protests in Syria

 October 4 - Russia and China veto a European-drafted U.N.
 Security Council resolution condemning Syria.

-November 2 - Syria agrees in principle to an Arab League plan to withdraw its army from cities and hold talks.
+November 2 - Syria agrees in principle to an Arab League plan to withdraw its army from cities, free political prisoners and hold talks.
 The next day activists say security forces kill 11 people in Homs.

 November 12 - The Arab League suspends Syria.